unicode-org/cldr/docs/site/downloads/cldr-46.md

 The most significant changes in this release were:

-- Updates to Unicode 16.0 (including major changes to collation)
+- Updated to Unicode 16.0 (including major changes to collation)
 - Further revisions to the Message Format 2.0 tech preview
 - Substantial additions and modifications of Emoji search keyword data
 - ‘Upleveling’ the locale coverage